 - 1 tablespoon soy sauce I used Kikkoman

 - 1 tablespoon roasted sesame seeds for garnish

 - 2 green onions sliced, for garnish

 - Preheat your oven to 425F.
 While preheating remove the chicken to rest at room temp around 30 minutes.
 Pat dry the chicken drumsticks with paper towels.
 Try to remove as much moisture as you can.

 - REPEAT THIS STEP TWICE, USING HALF OF THE DRUMSTICKS, BAKING POWDER, AND SALT EACH TIME.
-Mix 2 tbsp baking powder and 1 ts salt in a small bowl.
+Mix 2 tbsp baking powder and 1 ts salt in a large ziplock bag.
 Coat the drumsticks with this mixture.
 Try to ensure even coating as much as possible.
 Shake off excess baking powder and salt.

 - Place the chicken on a wire rack.
 I placed my wire rack on top of a roasting tin that was lined with aluminum foil.
 You can also place it over a large baking dish to catch the drips.

 - Roast the chicken for approximately 1 hr in your 425F oven or until the internal temperature reaches 165F.
 I recommend turning the chicken every 20 minutes or so.
 Check a few times to ensure no burning, etc.